vyperlang/vyper/docs/built-in-functions.rst

   def raw_log(a, b):
     """
-    :param a: the address of the contract to duplicate.
+    :param a: 0-4 topics.
-    :type a: * (any input)
+    :type a: list of bytes32 of length 0-4
-    :param b: the name of the logged event.
+    :param b: the name of the logged event
     :type b: bytes
     """